- Photo by: Nate Emerson

 The Boulder area is one of the best for introducing people to the sport of climbing.
 The sheer amount of climbing keeps nearly every climber happy with progressively more challenging and more diverse climbs.
 If you are already familiar with the area, consider climbing with us to get off the beaten path or climb your dream route.

-JHMG has over 40 years of experience guiding and instructing in all aspects of rock climbing, and we are an AMGA-accredited guide company.
-We offer courses ranging from introductory to advanced, and we have several private guiding options.
-We can help you design a special program for your group or club, and we offer climbing for children as young as five years old.
+The Mountain Guides Colorado has over 50 years of experience guiding and instructing in all aspects of rock climbing.
+We are an AMGA-accredited guide company.
+Our courses range from introductory to advanced, and we have several private guiding options.
+Have us design a special program for your group or club, or let us help you tune up your skills!

 Our class is targeted at beginner climbers, and we know that there are a number of different reasons people want to take their first class.
 Our guides work with you to provide you with the best day based on your goals and needs.
 We take great pleasure in providing our guests with a high quality first climbing class (or a refresher!).
-This class can also be used to prepare individuals for one of our high-point trips in Montana and Wyoming.
+This class can also be used to prepare individuals for our intermediate class.
+This is a full-day class.

-Children are perfect examples that we are born to climb.
 Kids love to monkey around, and this class gets them climbing and helps them learn some valuable skills and lessons on the way.
 The convenience of Boulder’s climbing areas makes this class a great offering.
 Our enthusiasm for getting kids on the rock will make for an incredibly fun and rewarding outing for kids and their parents.
-This class is intended for children 12 and under, with a parent.
+This half-day class is intended for children 12 and under, with a parent.

 Please note that because of scheduling these classes cannot be booked online.
 Please click here to inquire about specific dates for your class.